El Capitan (supercomputer): History

 El Capitan was ordered as a part of the Department of Energy's CORAL-2 initiative, intended to replace Sierra, an IBM/Nvidia machine deployed in 2018.
-LLNL partnered with HPE Cray and AMD to build the system.
+Lawrence Livermore National Laboratory partnered with HPE Cray and AMD to build the system.

 Three El Capitan prototypes – named rzVernal, Tioga, and Tenaya – were powerful enough to be listed on the TOP500 supercomputer list in June 2023. rzVernal reached 4.1 petaflops.
 In early July, the first components of El Capitan were installed at Lawrence Livermore, with complete installation expected by mid-2024.

-By November 18, 2024, El Capitan was operational and verified as the world's fastest supercomputer, achieving 1.742 exaFLOPs.
+In November 2024, El Capitan was verified by TOP500 as the world's fastest supercomputer, achieving 1.742 exaFLOPs.
+It held the title until June 2026, where it was succeeded by the LineShine system at the National Supercomputing Centre in Shenzhen, China.

 In February 2025, it officially launched at the Lawrence Livermore National Laboratory (LLNL) in California.
 The lab noted that the supercomputer cost $600 million to build and will handle various sensitive and classified tasks having to do with the U.S. stockpile of nuclear weapons.